 Because sometimes a simple, two-layer chocolate cake recipe is simply not enough!
 My 12 Layer Chocolate Cake takes cake to a whole new level with alternating layers of dark and white chocolate and frosted with the silkiest French buttercream.
 I also add a simple whipped cream frosting to the sides and top.
 For the finishing touches, I add a chocolate wrap and delicate chocolate garnishes to take the cake over the top!

-Watch my video recipe for all the details!
-To get new recipe updates, make sure you’re subscribed to my YouTube channel!
+Watch my YouTube video tutorial for all the details and step-by-step instructions for making this 12-layer cake!
+To get new recipe updates, make sure you’re subscribed to my website emailing list and my YouTube channel!
 And, watch all the separate recipe tutorial for step-by-step instructions.

 How It’s Made!

 For this 12 layer cake, I used my ‘Perfect Chocolate Cake‘ recipe and my ‘Basic Vanilla Cake’ recipe; both from my ‘Back to Cake Basics’ series.
 These recipes for chocolate and vanilla cake are perfect for this layered cake, and you can use it for all your cake recipes.
 The recipes yield a very delicate, fluffy, moist and perfectly delicious cake layer every time!

 Get the recipe for this chocolate cake recipe here: https://tatyanaseverydayfood.com/recipe-items/perfect-chocolate-cake/

 Get the recipe for the vanilla cake here: https://tatyanaseverydayfood.com/recipe-items/simple-vanilla-cake/